Data x Python

 • Pandas

-• Supports Numpy arrays
+• Industry standard, supports Numpy arrays

 • Comparison with other tool: R, SQL, Excel